vincenttermaat/azure-landing-zone/_posts/2025-01-26-cloudnativesecurity.md

 tags: security microsoft-identity-platform managed-identities azure-entra-id
 ---

-Micorosoft Azure provides a couple of built-in security mechanisms to secure and authenticate API resources that can be provisioned during deployment.
+Microsoft Azure provides a couple of built-in security mechanisms to secure and authenticate API resources that can be provisioned during deployment.
 To secure and access a WebApi using these built-in mechanisms you need to do a couple of things.

 ## 1. Provide Entra ID access to service-principle